wiyarmir/wiyarmir.github.io/about.md

 I am a Telecommunications Technical Engineer (having received honours in [my thesis](#)).
 I currently live in London, United Kingdom.
 At the moment I work as an Android Developer in [Badoo](https://corp.badoo.com).
 They are cool guys, check them out!
+I have previously worked at [Coniq](http://coniq.com/) in London, and at Credit Suisse in Wrocław, Poland.

 # What are you focused in?